 Project Management Estimating

-It applies to various projects beyond construction which includes scope and deliverables.
-Both are crucial which defines the project’s goal and the specific outputs or results of the project.
+It applies to various projects beyond construction, including scope and deliverables.
+Both are crucial in defining the project’s goal and the specific outputs or results.

-Estimation withour errors verifiy that all tasks, resources are appropriately allocated, and the project can be completed on time and within budget for which you are going to estimate.
+Estimation without errors verifies that all tasks and resources are appropriately allocated and that the project can be completed on time and within your estimated budget.

 Conclusion